-- Empower relevant mission staff to apply childsensitive approaches on their own - Contribute to the organization's institutional memory on child protection - Build ownership among mission staff on the child protection mandate
+- Empower relevant mission staff to apply childsensitive approaches - Contribute to the organization's institutional memory on child protection - Build ownership among mission staff on the child protection mandate

-- We have now discussed two mainstreaming tools advocacy with the mission and training of staff.
-Let's talk about the potentially most powerful mainstreaming tool: organizational reform. - Ask learners what they think organizational reforms are in the context of mainstreaming.
-Ask them to give examples of organizational reforms. - Organizational reforms for child protection mainstreaming aim to: - Empower relevant mission staff to apply child-sensitive approaches on their own; - Contribute to the mission's institutional memory on child protection (e.g. mission-specific policy guidance on child protection); - Build ownership among mission staff on the child protection mandate.
+We have now discussed two mainstreaming tools - advocacy within the mission and staff training.
+Now, let's talk about what is potentially the most powerful mainstreaming tool: organizational reform.

+Ask learners what they think organizational reforms entail in the context of mainstreaming.
+Ask them to give examples of organizational reforms.

+- Organizational reforms for child protection mainstreaming aim to: - Empower relevant mission staff to apply child-sensitive approaches on their own. - Contribute to the mission's institutional memory on child protection (e.g., mission-specific policy guidance on child protection). - \circ $\;$ Build ownership among mission staff of the child protection mandate.

-- We will now take a closer look at three types of organizational reforms: 1) creating focal points, 2) developing mission-wide child protection plans, and 3) preparing policy guidance on child protection for the mission. - For more active learner engagement, ask learners the following questions: - How have you used this mainstreaming approach (i.e. focal points, mainstreaming plans and mission policy and guidance)? - How useful do you think are these approaches for your work on child protection?
+• We will now take a closer look at three types of organizational reforms: 1) creating focal points, 2) developing mission-wide child protection plans, and 3) preparing policy guidance on child protection for the mission.

+For more active learner engagement, ask learners the following questions:

+- How have you used these mainstreaming approaches (i.e., focal points, mainstreaming plans and mission policy and guidance)? - How useful do you think these approaches are for your work on child protection?